cboyda/LighthouseLabs/Project-Python_Statistics/README.md

 ✓ gather better information to better predict # of ebikes available

+✓ consider method to gather data over time to find trends

 ✓ better document functions and my code for future reference and reusability

 ✓ rewrite API calls to include actual review scores